Crochet How To: Increase the Size of the Pattern

 I used a mixture of yarns and did a repeating pattern on those extra rows to make it more attractive.
 As long as you do them in double rows, your pattern will work out fine.
 For example, the base row is a single crochet followed by a double crochet that crosses back over the stitches you just made.
 That’s a repeat.
 As long as you change colors AFTER a complete repeat, it’ll look fabulous.

 Pattern in Repeats (2 = 1 single crochet row and one double crochet with cross over pattern): (1) Spearmint, (1) White, (1) Watercolor, (1) White, (6) Spearmint, (1) Watercolor, (1) Spearmint, (16) Lavender, (1) Spearmint, (1) Watercolor, (6) Spearmint, (1) White, (1) Watercolor, (1) Spearmint.

-I also finished off with a half double crochet border for a simple look and to tie together the the lavender vertical stripe going down the middle.
+I also finished off with a half double crochet border for a simple look and to tie together the lavender vertical stripe going down the middle.
 By changing the number of rows, I got some great variations on the colors.

-I chained 139 with an H crochet hook which with the thicker yarn, gave me a finished size of about 85 inches x 95 inches, so it’s on the square side which is perfect.
+I chained 139 with an H crochet hook that with the thicker yarn, gave me a finished size of about 85 inches x 95 inches, so it’s on the square side which is perfect.

 Yarn Used in this Crochet Project: